 (iv) the denial in whole or in part of payment for a service; or

-(v) the failure of a managed care organization (MCO) to act within the timeframes set forth by the Health and Human Services Commission (HHSC) and state and federal law.
+(v) the failure of a managed care organization (MCO) to act within the timeframes set forth by the Texas Health and Human Services Commission (HHSC) and state and federal law.

 (B) "Action" does not include expiration of a time-limited service.